Frequently Asked Questions

 2. Install a Skill

-# Auto-detects your tool from project files (CLAUDE.md, .cursor/, etc.) npx maindala install linkedin-connection-request # Or specify a format explicitly npx maindala install linkedin-connection-request --format cursor
+# Auto-detects your tool from project files (CLAUDE.md, .cursor/, .clinerules, etc.) npx maindala install linkedin-connection-request # Or specify a format explicitly npx maindala install linkedin-connection-request --format cursor

 3. Install an Agent